phil-bergmann/2016_DLRW_Bergmann/tsne/README.txt

 As can be seen choosing bigger thetas reduces the runtime, but if we look at the picture produced at 1.0 we see that performance also decreases.

+Note on parameters: inverse tells if all picture points should be inverted (255->0, 0->255).
+This only affects how the pictures of the samples are displayed in the plot.
+Shape must be the shape of the plotted pictures.

 Problem 29:
 execute bhtsne_mnist.py
 Outputs the picture to 'bhtsne_mnist.png'